ocean-tracking-network/node-manager-training/_episodes/03_episode.md

 **Install iPython Utilities**

 1. Navigate to the folder you wish to keep the iPython Utilities notebooks in
 2. Open your terminal or command prompt app.
-Type `cd` then `space` and drag the folder into the terminal or command prompt app and hit `enter`
+Type `cd` then `space`.
+You then need to get the path of the folder you will be keeping the notebooks in.
+You can either drag the folder into the terminal or command prompt app or hit shift/option while right clicking and select copy as path then paste that in the terminal or command prompt and hit `enter`
 3. You are now able to run commands in that folder.
 Now run:
 `git clone https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities.git`
 This will get the latest version iPython Utilities from our gitlab